Come to a comfortable seat.

 You may need them.

-We're going to get back into those hips.
+We're gonna get back into those hips.

 Bring one of your balls with you.